 Our academic program was designed to ensure that our students continue to enjoy learning.
 Vibrant, adaptable classrooms help students of all learning styles get the most out of their coursework and make deeper connections to the material and the real world.

 Our experienced faculty and administrative staff work closely with students to facilitate their connections with the learning material and with their peers.
-60% of our faculty hold advanced degrees, and we consistently look for opportunities for our staff to continue their education and gain even more valuable experience.
+More than 60% of our faculty hold advanced degrees, and we consistently look for opportunities for our staff to continue their education and gain even more valuable experience.

 Students enjoy all of the technological advantages of a modern classroom.
 We connect students with resources around the world to give them the most up-to-date information.
 Teachers integrate technology into their daily activities to help students find interactive ways to connect concepts and work closely with their peers.

-The education doesn’t stop when the bell rings.
+The education doesn’t stop when class is over.
 Educating today’s learners also means providing experiences outside of the classroom.
-We’ve visited over 33 countries, and by graduation, nearly 100% of our student body has traveled abroad or participated in service opportunities out well outside of the New Bern or ENC communities.
+We have visited more than 33 countries, and nearly 100% of our graduates have traveled abroad or participated in service opportunities well outside of the New Bern or Eastern NC communities.

-From the very beginning, The Epiphany School of Global Studies set out to be a school that prepared our students for life in the 21st century, emphasizing many key skills like:
+From the very beginning, The Epiphany School of Global Studies set out to be a school that prepares our students for life in the 21st century, emphasizing many key skills like . . .

-And while our STEM initiatives are what help make our graduates to appealing to colleges and universities across the country, we also wanted a school that placed an emphasis on communication—reading, writing, and rhetoric—with deep and meaningful exposure to the humanities.
-Most importantly, however, we wanted to ensure that our students would grow in their understanding of what it means to Love God and Your Neighbor as Yourself.
-We understood that academics—in isolation—mean little without the virtues of respect, responsibility, integrity, and service.
-Our curriculum also reflects the importance of these universal values.
+And while our STEM initiatives often make our graduates appealing to colleges and universities across the country, we materially emphasize communication—reading, writing, and rhetoric—with deep and meaningful exposure to the humanities.
+Most importantly, however, we have wanted to ensure that our students would grow in their understanding of what it means to Love God and Your Neighbor as Yourself.
+We understand that academics—in isolation—means little without our Core Values of respect, responsibility, integrity, and service, all of which our curriculum reflects.

 We see all of these areas as essential to the development of well-rounded students, and a clear pathway enables greater success in college and beyond.